Mark Professor

 Selector & MC

-Despite his reputation as a formidable reggae selector and MC, Mark Professor is adept at playing in a round-trip style, leaving no musical stone unturned.
+Despite his reputation as a formidable reggae selector and MC, Mark Professor is adept at playing in a “round-trip” style, touching on multiple genres of soulful Black music.
 He has a particular love of the 7" 45rpm record format, as evidenced by his “small ones are more juicy” catchphrase.

 Early years